mediadnan/Failures/docs/source/guide/reporting.md

 Failure(source='my_label', error=TypeError('this is a type error'), details={'environment': 'production', 'another': 'overriden', 'input': None})
 Failure(source='my_label', error=KeyError('this is a key error'), details={'environment': 'production', 'another': 'info'})
 ```
-The details that we passed to ``Reporter(...)`` are context details, they're added to every failure that ``reporter``
-reports, however, specific details can be added for each failure via the ``.report(...)`` method.
-If a key has been passed as context and failure-specific detail, the one passed to ``reporter.report(...)``
-will override the one passed to ``Reporter(...)``.

-Now before proceeding to the next section, let's make some reporter-related concepts clear.

-### Failures
-Failures, as shown in the previous example, are **named tuple** object that reporters use to encapsulate
-errors together with their source labels and optionally some additional details.

-The failure attributes can be accesses either as members ``failure.source`` or as tuple items ``failure[0]``.

-More technical details can be reviewed at {func}`failures.Failure` api reference.
+In the previous example, ``{'environment': 'production', 'another': 'info'}`` has been added to all three failures,
+but as we passed ``'another': 'overriden'`` the second failure, it has overriden the one we defined as context detail.

 ### Naming conventions
-However, the name of the reporter is not random, it must be a non-empty string and can only contain letters,
+The name of a reporter is not random, it must be a non-empty string and can only contain letters,
 digits, ``-`` and ``_``, like ``main``, ``evaluate_percentage``, ``func1``, ``get-item-price`` ...
 Almost the same way one can name variables.
 And if for some reason the reporter needs multiple labels, this is allowed by joining those labels with dots,